yangashley/task-list-api/ada-project-docs/wave_05.md

 Our task list API should be able to work with an entity called `Goal`.

 Goals are entities that describe a task a user wants to complete.
-They contain a:

-- title to name the goal
+They contain a title to name the goal.
-- description to hold details about the goal

 Our goal for this wave is to be able to create, read, update, and delete different goals.